Minimal functions on the random graph: Minimal binary functions

 and

 In the first case, we say that \emph{$f$ obeys $p_1$ for the order}, in the second case \emph{$f$ obeys $p_2$ for the order}.
-By switching the variables of $f$, we may always assume that $f$ obeys $p_1$ for the order, which we will assume from now on.
+By switching the variables of $f$, we may always assume that $f$ obeys $p_1$ for the order, and we shall do so from now on.

 We will now prove that minimal binary canonical injections are never of mixed type, i.e., they have to behave the same way on straight and twisted inputs.